Maricarmen Alva: Career

 She was a parliamentary coordinator and lawyer of the Legal Management of the Social Security Normalization Office.
 Additionally, she was a legal advisor at the Ministry of Labour and Promotion of Employment.

 For the 2006 general elections, she was a member of the Government Plan Commission on public management issues for the presidential candidacy of Valentín Paniagua.
 In those elections, Alva began her political career running for the Congress of the Republic for the Frente de Centro.
 However, she was not elected.

 In the 2010 Lima municipal elections, she was elected councilor of Santa María del Mar for Popular Action.
 And also deputy mayor, during the administration of Viviana Roda Scheuch, for the municipal period 2010-2014.
 In the 2020 parliamentary elections, she tried again to run for Congress for Popular Action, but was not elected again.

+Congress of Peru

+President of Congress

 In the 2021 general elections, Alva was elected congresswoman of the republic for Acción Popular, with 25,219 votes, for the 2021-2026 parliamentary term.
 On July 26, 2021, Alva was elected president of the Congress of the Republic for the 2021-2022 legislative period.
 As a congresswoman, she defended bills perceived as unfavourable to workers, including the extension of the workday, provisions facilitating layoffs, or the rejection of social security projects.
-She fought against President Pedro Castillo, seeking his impeachment.
+She fought against President Pedro Castillo, seeking his impeachment and received a constitutional complaint by Minister of Labor Betssy Chávez, who accused her of leading a criminal organization engaged in alleged attempts to overthrow his government.
+El Búho wrote "her expressions and behavior have often been considered racist, petulant and even violent" and noted that Alva stated that every member of congress should "get preferential treatment."

+During her tenure, Congress faced corruption investigations for purchasing 350 new computers at twice their market value, costing millions of soles.
+Alva said that her office was not involved with the purchase of the computers.